 How far have you gone with your teaching?
 What about your students?
 Do you have an idea where they are in their learning?
 How to analyze the student’s current performance level?

-Monitoring of students’ progress on an ongoing basis is helpful so we will know if our instruction techniques have been successful.
+Monitoring students’ progress on an ongoing basis is helpful so we will know if our instruction techniques have been successful.
 Moreover, giving out assessments, whether formal or informal, will let us know if students are really motivated to learn.

 Furthermore, the results of the assessments will give us the reason to reflect on our own teaching methods.
 As I carry out regular assessments, I always make an analysis of the student’s performance data I have gathered.
 I will use it as a basis for my future actions in the classroom.
-This way will let me know where my students are placed in the learning goals being set beforehand.
+This will let me know where my students are placed in the learning goals being set beforehand.

 Eventually, constant monitoring will give me the best reason to re-evaluate my teaching methods.
 Are my delivery methods and strategies really working?
 The pre- and post-test results will let me know where we are in our learning goals.
 Is there a need for me to adjust my instructional strategies to better meet students’ needs?
 These I should know to ensure the effectiveness of my own teaching.